artsandmetaphysics/goodlifeodyssey/_dialogues/socrates-underestimated-writing.md

 Why would the scribe praise Hordedef, Imhotep, Neferti, Khety, Ptahemdjehuty, Khakheperraseneb, Ptahhotep, and Kairsu if their writings merely reminded him of what he already knew?
 Furthermore, if these wise men and their students weren’t writers, would we be speaking their names today?

 <span class="sc">Socrates:</span> These wise men, if indeed they were wise, would have no vulgar lust to be a “name on people’s lips.”
-Instead, they would have loved for the truth take its place there.
+Instead, they would love for the truth take its place there.
 Therefore, I’m sure they planted their teachings widely among the souls of their students, where they grew like reeds until they covered the banks of the Nile.
 As the great river flooded and receded, these reeds swayed back and forth in the muddy waters, more resilient than the pharaohs who conquered and were conquered.
 And so, these teachings came to define what it was to be Egyptian.
 They would be taught to young children.

 Your scribe’s mother, father, and grandmother planted the meaning of these sayings in his soul long before he could read “Hordedef” or “Ptahhotep.”
 The written word shouldn’t be credited with this.
 In fact, if your scribe had read the sayings of wise men far away, he would dismiss them as inferior nonsense.